Ahacad/pre-long-look-quic/more.md

 - are the problems in QUIC solved in 2022?
 - froest: real examples of using QUIC in blogs and websites: I mean it is really useful and applicable for us
+- rehearse for the presentation (by standard of MIT)
+- add more references